 Considerations Before Buying Flood Insurance

-Working with an Independent Agent means we’re always looking out for your best interests.
+Working with an Independent Agent means we always seek your best interests.
 We have the knowledge and expertise to get you the best policy that fits your needs.
-Listed below are some great flood insurance questions you should ask:
+Listed below are some excellent flood insurance questions you should ask:

 - What flood zone do I live in?